Apeder/Open_Street_Map_Scrape_n_munge/Readme.md

 When I moved to Philadelphia in 2003 to attend UPenn, I had spent the previous 18 years growing up in rural Northern Nevada, where my family has lived since just before 1900.
 As Philly was my entry in the wider, urban world of the East Coast, the town, its food, its art, its history and culture will always hold special charm.

 This project scrapes an [Open Street Map (OSM) XML](http://wiki.openstreetmap.org/wiki/OSM_XML) file and imports the data to a SQL databse that we can query to explore the map elements in the Philadelphia metro area.
 The first link below indicates the boundaries of the XML file, and to save time, the XML file was downloaded from mapzen from the second.
+The OSM XML for the Philly metro area tips the scales at 594 MB.

 Philadlphia, PA - City of Brotherly Love